-For the external review, an independent external review group will comment on the reports of SRPs under review.
-The reviews and annual reports will be made available to the Delegates by June 2016.
-Delegates are then asked to review the reviews and to provide comments and rankings for continued support by 15 July 2016.
-The Delegates' comments will be shared with the SRPs in late July.
-SRPs are then asked to address any concerns and given an opportunity for constructive discussion to be held as part of the Delegates' meeting.
+For the external review, an independent external review group commented on the reports of SRPs under review.
+The reviews and annual reports were made available to the Delegates by June 2016.
+Delegates were then asked to review the reviews and to provide comments and rankings for continued support by 15 July 2016.
+The Delegates' comments were to be shared with the SRPs in late July.
+SRPs were then asked to address any concerns and given an opportunity for constructive discussion to be held as part of the Delegates' meeting.